GlasgowEmbedded/glasgow/docs/manual/src/hwdesc_revc3.rst

 ..
 [3]
    PCA6408APW is an SMBus device.
 The SMBus Alert Response Address (ARA) is 0001100 for both U19 (port A) and U5 (port B).

+..
+[4]
+   The iCE40HX8K bitstream is actually about 3 KB bigger than 1 Mbit, so the tail end of the bitstream lives in U3 as a workaround.

 .. _revC3-recovery: